CRIME PREVENTION TIPS

 Be careful if you find someone else’s valuables and keep them in your possession.
 If you do not return them, you may be committing the offence of dishonest misappropriation of property.

-If an individual could adopt greater self responsibility in securing their personal properties, such crime can be deterred and prevented .
+If individuals adopt greater self responsibility in securing their personal properties, such crime can be deterred and prevented.

-Learn how to avoid becoming a victim of such crime.
+Learn how to avoid becoming a victim of such crimes.
 Always guard your valuable items, or be prepared to lose them.

 - When items are left unsecured and unattended

-- When cash and valuable items are left unsecured and lying in the open (i.e. leaving mobile phones, notebooks, wallets, handbags)
+- When cash and valuable items are left unsecured and lying in the open (e.g., leaving mobile phones, notebooks, wallets, handbags)

-- When bags with valuable items are left opened and unattended.
+- When bags with valuable items are left open and unattended.

 It can also happen: